ramezanpour/ramezanpour.net/_posts/2020-04-05-fira-code-the-font-for-programming.markdown

 categories: programming
 ---

-When I started programming on a GUI-based environment, the only fixed-width font available was `Courier` and `Courier New`.
-We actually didn't have lot of options to choose from.
+When I started programming on a GUI-based environment, the only fixed-width fonts available were `Courier` and `Courier New`.
+We actually didn't have lots of options to choose from.
 You may laugh at me but after 2 years of programming, I realized I can change the font size of Visual Studio IDE.
 In 2007, Microsoft introduced another moonscape font named `Consolas`.
 The font was much better and had better support anti-aliasing.

 ![DejaVu Sans Mono](/assets/images/dejavu_sans_mono_font_preview.png){:class="f-right"}

 After moving to Linux in 2012, I got familiar with some other fonts.
-After trying out plenty of them, I found `DejaVu Sans` font family. `DejaVu Sans Mono` is one of the fonts I still love even after 6-7 years of working with it.
+After trying out plenty of them, I found `DejaVu Sans` font family. `DejaVu Sans Mono` is one of the fonts I still love even after 6-7 years using it.
 I have temporarily switched to other fonts but got back to it after a short period of time.

 Since we cannot leave the house as we usually did during the Coronavirus pandemic, I decided to play around with tools and apps I use the most and try out new things.
 As a result, I decided to search a little bit to see if I can find a replacement for the legendary `DejaVu` and actually found a fully-deserved one!